ibm-cloud-docs/cis/known-limitations.md

  * When you add a new domain, our system currently does not gather or import your existing domain records.

  * For this Early Access program, we support subdomain delegation only using NS records from another provider.
 CNAME delegation is not supported.

+ * At this time, LOC records cannot be imported.
+As a workaround, use the UI or API to create any LOC records.

+ * If you import records, the UI may display DDoS as "inactive", and you may not be able to modify caching features even when you have proxied records.
+This issue only occurs if you import records, and a fix is currently under development.